24

 Eng devoted herself to changing that outcome.

-According to Dr. Wendy Chung, a pediatric geneticist involved in Arya care in New York and now the head of pediatrics at Children’s Hospital in Boston, Arya’s parents “have been smart, strategic, and passionate about getting Arya a treatment and transforming the field.”
+According to Dr. Wendy Chung, a pediatric geneticist involved in Arya’s care in New York and now the chief of pediatrics at Children’s Hospital in Boston, Arya’s parents “have been smart, strategic, and passionate about getting Arya a treatment and transforming the field.”

 She adds, “Early on they were strategic about what the key questions were to answer, what tools were necessary for the field, how to bring a critical mass of scientists together, and how to engage biotech/pharma and point them in the right direction.”